 DePaul University Division of Mission and Ministry > Scholarships, Grants & Awards > Vincentian Endowment Fund > Discretionary VEF Grants

-Discretionary VEF Grants are funded by spending directly out of the VEF DeptID.
-Recipients will need to coordinate with Michael Van Dorpe in the Division of Mission and Ministry to spend the dollars awarded to them.
+Discretionary VEF Grants are funded by spending directly out of the VEF Cost Center.
+Therefore, recipients will need to coordinate with the Division of Mission and Ministry to spend the dollars awarded to them and allocate them correctly.

 All DePaul students, staff, and faculty who have a continuing relationship with the University are eligible to apply for a VEF Grant.